gioblu/PJON/src/strategies/AnalogSampling/README.md

 delay(1);
 ```

-Looking at the 2 channels it can be observed:
+Looking at the 2 channels it should be observed:

-- Transmitter's channel should show a crisp 5v signal
+- The Transmitter's channel showing a crisp 5v signal
-- Receiver's channel should show a lower voltage signal with transitions slopes
+- The Receiver's channel showing a lower voltage signal with transitions slopes

 Testing different LEDs with the same conditions shows that some produce a higher or lower voltage and transitions that are steeper or slower and more gradual.
 To obtain the best performance it is required to find a LED with the following characteristics:
-- Highest voltage produced
+- Highest voltage produced when hit by light
-- Faster and steeper transitions
+- Fastest and steepest transitions between states

 The picture below shows the [KCL5587S](https://datasheet.octopart.com/KCL5587S-Kodenshi-datasheet-62058055.pdf) that is evidently not the LED we are looking for.